Obesity has emerged as an enormous global public health problem and the leading cause of worldwide death and disability.

 Mission and Vision

-By 2020, the Healthy Lombard Foundation will be recognized as the go to resource for the promotion of a healthier lifestyle in the greater Lombard Area.
+Healthy Lombard will continue to be recognized as the go to resource for the promotion of a healthier lifestyle in the greater Lombard Area.

 Mission (revised January, 2018):